shubhmjain30/notes/reactjs/reactjs-foundations.md

 **Problem:** How do we write HTML-like markup within JavaScript while maintaining the full power of JavaScript expressions?

-**Theory:** JSX is a syntax extension that allows writing HTML-like code in JavaScript.
-It transpiles to `React.createElement()` calls that create React elements.
+**Theory:** JSX is a syntax extension for JavaScript, allowing you to write HTML-like markup inside a JavaScript file.
+It is not valid JavaScript and must be compiled by a tool like **Babel**, which transforms JSX into standard `React.createElement()` function calls.
+This allows you to build UI components with a familiar syntax while retaining the full power of JavaScript.

+**Key Takeaway:** Think of JSX as syntactic sugar for calling `React.createElement(component, props, ...children)`.

 **Core JSX Rules:**